 Cuba is witnessing profound change, uncertain yet pressing expectations, and the need to redesign its economic and political paradigms.
 The ongoing economic overhaul begun by Raul Castro in 2010 and the diplomatic thaw between Cuba and the USA declared in late 2014 are being rewritten by the haphazard stance of the Trump administration vis-à-vis Cuba, and by the fact that Raul Castro will step down in February 2018, leading to the emergence of a new leadership after 59 years

-A unique reality marked by two currencies (both void of international legal tender) and multiple exchange rates; an ever increasing divide between nominal wage (in average 20 USD/month) and real income; and still standing social benefits (free medical care, free education, the longest rationing system in recorded history: 1962-present)—Cuba offers the possibility to study up close issues related to: socialism, economic transformations, race relations, gender and sexuality, informal economies, and urban planning.
-These issues are not to be seen as static categories, but as concrete question marks in a shifting environment.
+A unique reality marked by two currencies (both void of international legal tender) and multiple exchange rates; an ever increasing divide between nominal wage (in average 20 USD/month) and real income; and still standing social benefits (free medical care, free education, the longest rationing system in recorded history: 1962-present)—Cuba offers the possibility to study up close issues related to: socialism, economic transformations, race relations, gender and sexuality, informal economies, technology, and urban planning.
+These issues are not to be seen as static categories, but as question marks in a shifting environment.

 Objectives and Outcomes